Off-Loading for Diabetic Foot Ulcers

 If you have any questions, please feel free to contact our offices located in Pittsburgh-South Hills, and Pittsburgh-Bellevue, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact one of our podiatrists from Associates in Podiatry, PC.
+Plantar fasciitis can be very painful and inconvenient.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Associates in Podiatry, PC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Pittsburgh-South Hills, and Pittsburgh-Bellevue, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.